snimu/blog/contents/modded-nanogpt-valembs/article.md

 5. 5 additional value embeddings
 6. 4 additional value embeddings

-There is unfortunately a lot of variation in these runs, but two additional value embeddings almost certainly outperform the baseline.
-It might not always be 26 seconds as in these runs, but I expect that it's a consistent edge.

-Let's see if adding more and more value embeddings at least improves the amount that is learned per batch, by plotting the loss over the training steps:
+Let's see if adding more and more value embeddings consistently improves the amount that is learned per batch, by plotting the loss over the training steps:

 ![13, 15, 16, 17, 18, 19](images/13-15-16-17-18-19-step-5000-6000.png)